What are Dora Metrics & Why Do They Matter?

 What are DORA Metrics?

 Delivering software quickly and reliably is no longer a luxury, it's a necessity.
 But how can you effectively gauge your team's performance in achieving this objective?
-DORA metrics offer a powerful solution.
+DORA engineering metrics offer a powerful solution.

 DORA, standing for DevOps Research and Assessment, acts as a guiding framework.
 It provides a collection of key metrics that shed light on your software delivery process.
 These metrics focus on the core aspects of a successful DevOps journey: speed, quality, and operational efficiency.